No One (Game of Thrones): In King's Landing

 The Faith Militant arrive to take Cersei to see the High Sparrow, but Cersei refuses to go with them.
 Tommen announces he has decided to end the practice of trial by combat as a means of resolving conflicts.
 Cersei is unnerved by the prospect of a trial by seven septons instead.
 Qyburn then reports to Cersei about a "rumor" that she ordered him to investigate, and remarks that it is "more, much more".

 In the Riverlands

-Sandor kills some of the men from the Brotherhood Without Banners who had raided his community.
-Beric Dondarrion and Thoros of Myr try to recruit Sandor into the Brotherhood, to fight the threat from the north.
+The Hound kills some of the men from the Brotherhood Without Banners who had raided his community.
+Beric Dondarrion and Thoros of Myr try to recruit The Hound into the Brotherhood to fight the threat from the north.

 Brienne proposes to Jaime that if she can convince the Blackfish to surrender, then Jaime will allow him and the Tully army safe passage north to fight for Sansa.
 Jaime gives Brienne until nightfall.
 The Blackfish is sympathetic to Sansa's plight, but refuses to abandon Riverrun, so Jaime coerces Edmure into commanding the Tullys to surrender by threatening to kill his son.
-The Blackfish helps Brienne and Podrick escape, but remains to fight the Lannisters.
+The Blackfish helps Brienne and Podrick escape, but remains to fight the Lannisters and dies doing so.